Digital-Naturalism-Laboratories/Mothbox/docs/index.md

 ![PXL_20240720_054408351 MP-EDIT](https://github.com/user-attachments/assets/cf7da6c8-2a7d-40a8-8872-6f9987c43082)

+## Why Study Insects for Conservation?
+Insect populations can be used as an ultra high resolution sensor for changes in environments.

+### Insects (Especially Moths and Beetles) are Hyperdiverse
+Of all life on earth (including bacteria) there are about 2 million species scientists have described and [half of the species are insects!](https://ourworldindata.org/how-many-species-are-there#:~:text=In%20the%20chart%2C%20we%20see,reptiles%2C%20and%20over%206%2C000%20mammals.)
+What's more, if you look at **just Moths** there are about 144,000 species, meaning **about 1 in every 14 species in the world is a moth!** Using creatures with a super diverse gene pool allows us to make sophisticated insights into the health of different areas.
+Combining the activity of thousands of species of insects with other data like climate, acoustic, or soil analysis, can provide deep analysis into how environments can be repaired.

+### Offer Highly Localized Insights
+Because they tend to have short lives and often limited ranges, insects can provide super localized data.

+For comparison, think about something like a Jaguar, which is a rare find and scientifically valuable to see on a wildlife camera, but they have large ranges and long lives.
+The presence of a Jaguar does not necessarily tell us much about the health of the environment where it was spotted.
+It could simply be travelling across disturbed farmland to escape from a destroyed habitat elsewhere.

+Having an insect sensor (like a Mothbox), however, that could compare the activity of thousands of different species of insects can highlight differences in environmental health in areas just a couple kilometers apart.

+### They are Easy to Attract
+Humans have long ago discovered that many nocturnal insects like Moths seem to be attracted to lights.
+We now know this is because [bright lights disorient their natural steering mechanism](https://www.nature.com/articles/s41467-024-44785-3).
+Scientists have used bright artificial lights for over a century now to take censuses of insect populations.
+The problem with this type of "Mothlighting" is that it can be incredibly time consuming (a scientist has to hang out all night and note which insects are visiting).
+Instead we have an automated device that does all this work for you!

 ## What it Does

 The Mothbox stays in an ultra low-power state until your schedule tells it which nights to wake up.
 Then it triggers an insect lure (usually a bright UV light) and then takes ultra-high resolution photos of the visitors it attracts.